Mike Slinn

 1. option.rb parses the options and generates the help text.

-2. stabilize_video.rb parses the mandatory arguments.
+2. stabilize_video.rb parses the positional parameters.

 The following import is required before invoking creating an OptionParser instance: